 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For benazepril, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to benazepril or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of benazepril in the elderly.
-However, elderly patients are more likely to have age-related kidney problems, which may require an adjustment in the dose for patients receiving benazepril.
+However, elderly patients are more likely to have age-related kidney problems, which may require caution and an adjustment in the dose for patients receiving benazepril.